SAFEHR-data/PIXL/pixl_core/README.md

 where `az_prefix` is either the project slug or is defined in the [project configuration file](../template_config.yaml) as `azure_kv_alias`.

+The project name defined in the configuration file **must** match the [XNAT Project ID](https://wiki.xnat.org/documentation/creating-and-managing-projects).
+If the project name does not match the XNAT Project ID, the upload will fail.

 ### XNAT testing setup

 For unit testing, we use [`xnat4tests`](https://github.com/Australian-Imaging-Service/xnat4tests) to spin up an XNAT